aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-5.rst

 This score is shown at the top of every details page.

 The following example explains how to review data governance quality from the perspective of a business data steward.
+It is their job to maintain data governance quality for their respective domain.
+A data steward can use the Aurelius Atlas tool to get an overview of potential issues, and then drill down to the details.

 Step by step guide
 ------------------